.avif)

 Step 5: Send a Test Event

 Before the event can be used inside Mailchimp, the merchant needs to send a test event from Nector.
+The email ID used for the test must exist in the store’s customer database.

 Step 6: Build a Mailchimp Customer Journey